-A status given to an ad when it or its website contains adult-oriented content without nudity or sexually explicit content.
+A status given to an ad when it or its website contains mature content without nudity or sexually explicit content.
 These ads can still appear, but not in all situations.

-- Ads marked as "Approved (non-family)" might include adult language, concepts, or images that aren't appropriate for all audiences.
-For example, certain gambling or dating site ads may fall under this category.
+- Ads marked as "Approved (non-family)" include content that might not be appropriate for all audiences.
+For example, certain alcohol, gambling, or dating site ads may fall under this category.

-- Here's how an "Approved (non-family)" status can affect where your ad appears:
+- Effects: Here's how an "Approved (non-family)" status can affect where your ad appears:

 - In some countries, only "family safe" ads can be shown.

 - Some ad types, such as image and video ads, are allowed to run only if they are "family safe."

 - Sites and products in the Google Network can choose not to show "non-family safe" ads.